How to calculate and reduce your business's burn rate

 The need for positive cash flow should be obvious, but many venture funded businesses wait too long to generate cash flow and reduce burn rate.

-Business owners sometimes assume that they can simply raise an additional round of funding to cover new costs if they’re making progress on the development side.
+Entrepreneurs sometimes assume that they can simply do an additional round of funding to cover new costs if they’re making progress on the development side.
 This is a mistake for several reasons:

-When capital becomes more expensive, or funds become more cautious during market downturns, reducing your burn rate can help lengthen your runway and establish your viability to potential investors.
+- Markets could go downhill: When capital becomes more expensive, or funds become more cautious during market downturns, reducing your burn rate can help elongate your runway and establish your viability to potential investors.

 How to calculate your burn rate

 There are two different types of burn rates.
-The first, known as gross burn rate (or monthly burn rate), is the total of cash operating expenses incurred by the business each month.
+The first, known as gross burn rate (or monthly burn rate), is the total of operating expenses incurred by the business each month.
 The other type is called the net cash burn rate.
-That’s your total cash inflows minus your total cash outflows.
+That’s your total revenue minus your total expenses.
 If that number is negative, you’re burning cash.
 If it’s positive, you’re cash flow positive.

 Burn Rate = (Starting Balance – Ending Balance) ÷ 3